ApeWorX/silverback/docs/userguides/deploying.md

 ## Adding Environment Variables

-Once you have created your bot application container image, you might know of some environment variables the image requires to run properly.
+Once you have created your bot container image, you might know of some environment variables the image requires to run properly.
 Thanks to it's flexible plugin system, ape plugins may also require specific environment variables to load as well.
 Silverback Clusters include an environment variable management system for exactly this purpose, which you can manage using [`silverback cluster vars`][silverback-cluster-vars] subcommand.